seacunilever/bipode-nextflow/docs/usage.md

 The pipeline provides two modes for handling probe data batching through the `--batch-mode` parameter:

+- `batch` (default): Groups probe files for analysis in smaller batches.
+This produces more intermediate files but uses less disk space overall when not using a shared file system.
 - `all` (default): Collects all probes into a single tar file that is sent to all analysis processes.
 This reduces the number of file operations but requires more disk space when not using a shared file system.
-- `batch`: Groups probe files for analysis in smaller batches.
-This produces more intermediate files but uses less disk space overall when not using a shared file system.

 Use `batch` unless you have good reason to believe file operations are a limiting factor in your infrastructure.